yash85763/Agentic_AI/harness_engineering.md

 **Week 4 — Long-running + safety.** Read §4 and §5.
 Build the initializer/coder pattern.
 Add one real hook and one sandbox boundary.
 Read *Managed Agents* for the assumptions-decay lesson.

-**Week 5 — Middleware.** Read §7–8 and build in LangChain/LangGraph: a summarization middleware + a token-monitor trigger + one interrupt/checkpoint before a destructive tool.
+**Week 5 — Middleware.** Read §7–8, including §8.4.
+Build in LangChain/LangGraph: a summarization middleware + a token-monitor trigger + one interrupt/checkpoint before a destructive tool.
+Add a trace field explaining why each context item was included, compressed, or dropped.

-**Week 6 — Guardrails, routing, observability.** Read §9–11.
-Add a model-routing rule, an input/output guardrail, and structured logging.
+**Week 6 — Guardrails, routing, observability.** Read §9–11, including the new §11.3–11.4.
+Add a model-routing rule, an input/output guardrail, structured logging, a small frozen regression set, and one failure-diagnosis template that distinguishes context, tool, policy, environment, verifier, and model failures.

 **Week 7 — Capstone: build a full loop.** Design and ship a closed loop end to end: pick a real repetitive task, define a measurable verifier, wire a trigger, build orchestrator + two specialist sub-agents, add a human-escalation checkpoint, assemble all five harness layers with a CI gate.
 Write up where the verifier was the bottleneck.

-**Week 8 — The autonomous future.** Read §12–16.
-Read the Skill-MAS paper (§12.2) and the DGM paper (§15.1) end to end.
-Read the Self-Evolving Agents survey (§12.1) §3.3 on tools. **Reflection deliverable:** for your Week 7 capstone loop, answer: (a) which skills could be *discovered* from trajectories rather than hand-written, (b) which tools could be *generated* rather than pre-built, (c) what evaluation criteria would you need in place to safely allow the agent to create a new tool, and (d) what sandbox boundary would prevent a runaway self-modification loop.
+**Week 8 — The autonomous future.** Read §12–16, especially §12.3 and §16.4.
+Read the Skill-MAS paper (§12.2), *Harness Updating Is Not Harness Benefit* (§12.3), and the DGM paper (§15.1).
+Read the Self-Evolving Agents survey (§12.1) §3.3 on tools. **Reflection deliverable:** for your Week 7 capstone loop, answer: (a) which skills could be *discovered* from trajectories rather than hand-written, (b) which tools could be *generated* rather than pre-built, (c) what evaluation criteria would you need in place to safely allow the agent to create a new tool, (d) what sandbox boundary would prevent a runaway self-modification loop, and (e) how would you prove the deployed agent actually benefits from a new skill rather than merely storing it?

 ## The shortlist (if you only read 15 things)
 1. Tosea.ai — *What Is Loop Engineering?* (the four-era lineage)